bigbluebutton/bbb-install/README.md

 ![bbb-install.sh](images/html5.png?raw=true "HTML5 Client")

-Only when web pages are served via HTTPS will the browser allow access to your webcam, microphone, or screen (for screen sharing) using the browser's built-in real-time communications (WebRTC) libraries.
+Note the web pages are served via HTTPS.
+The browsers now require this before allowing access to your webcam, microphone, or screen (for screen sharing) using the browser's built-in real-time communications (WebRTC) libraries.
 If you try to install BigBlueButton without specifying the `-s` and `-e` parameters, the client will not load.

 The hostname `bbb.example.com` and email address `info@example.com` are just sample parameters.
 The following sections walk you through the details on using `bbb-install.sh` to setup/upgrade your BigBlueButton server.